do-adams/Signals_from_Mars/README.md

 # Signals from Mars
-An exercise in interactive storytelling.
+An exercise in interactive Android storytelling.

 ![Signals from Mars](/Signals from Mars.png?raw=true)